crunchysteve/EdgieD/README.md

 # EdgieD Library v1.0
 ##### Crunchysteve, &copy;2022.

+## Quick Install
+For most people, open ArduinoIDE, open the Library Manager, search EdgieD and click "Install."
+For tools like
+PlatformIO, download the zip and install in your libraries folder the usual way or use git in the Terminal.

 Based on the button edge detection tutorial at... https://www.arduino.cc/en/Tutorial/BuiltInExamples/StateChangeDetection but generalised for working with variables and other coded binary state